markjprice/apps-services-net8/docs/ch04-gremlin.md

 4. In the **Gremlin (Graph)** box, click the **Create** button.
 5. On the **Basics** tab:
     - Select your **Subscription**.
 Mine is named **Pay-As-You-Go**.
     - Select a **Resource Group** or create a new one.
-I used the name `apps-services-net8`.
+I used the name `apps-services-book`.
     - Enter an **Azure Cosmos DB Account Name**.
-I used `apps-services-net8-graph`.
+I used `apps-services-book-graph`.
 Account names must be globally unique so you will have to use something different.
     - Select a **Location**.
 I chose **(Europe) UK West** as it is the closest to me.
     - Leave **Capacity mode** set to **Provisioned throughput**.
     - Set **Apply Free Tier Discount** to **Do not apply**.
 Only apply the discount if you want this account to be the only account within your subscription to be on the free tier.
 You might be better off saving this discount for another account that you might use for a real project, rather than a temporary learning account while reading this book.